nzfeng/signed-heat-3d/README.md

 ## Getting started

-This project uses [geometry-central](https://geometry-central.net) for mesh computations, [Tetgen](https://www.wias-berlin.de/software/tetgen/1.5/index.html) for tet mesh generation, [libigl](https://libigl.github.io/) for isosurface extraction, and [Polyscope](http://polyscope.run/) for visualization.
+This project uses [geometry-central](https://geometry-central.net) for mesh computations, [Tetgen](https://www.wias-berlin.de/software/tetgen/1.5/index.html) for tet mesh generation, [Polyscope](http://polyscope.run/) for visualization, and [libigl](https://libigl.github.io/) for a marching tets implementation.
 These dependencies are added as git submodules, so copies will be downloaded locally when you clone this project as below.

 ```
 git clone --recursive https://github.com/nzfeng/signed-heat-3d.git